elkeachtert/aicenters/content/news/2024-01-30-schmidt-acm/index.md

 {{< clearFloat >}}

 {{< quoteRight name="Albrecht Schmidt" position="MCML PI and Professor at LMU" quote="ACM Fellows are selected and appointed directly from within the research community.
 This acknowledgment is incredible for me.
-Thinking more about it, it reflects a professional life of amazing mentors, working with many supportive and inspiring colleagues, and being very lucky with the many students, postdocs, and interns, I could work with and learn from.\"" img="/images/pis/schmidt.webp" size="small" >}}
+Thinking more about it, it reflects a professional life of amazing mentors, working with many supportive and inspiring colleagues, and being very lucky with the many students, postdocs, and interns, I could work with and learn from.\"" img="/images/pis/schmidt.webp" copyright="" size="small" >}}

 **About**